renpy/renpy/sphinx/source/screens.rst

     the third button of a box with the same will be highlighted at the start of the next interaction.

+`tooltip`
+    Assigns a tooltip to this displayable.
+When the displayable gains focus, the value of this property will be made available from the :func:`GetTooltip` function.
+See the :ref:`tooltips` section for more details.

 Many user interface statements take classes of style properties, or transform properties.
 These properties can have a style prefix associated with them, that determines when they apply.
 For example, if